-The manufacturing challenge using lithography has a critical measure known as the k_1 factor, which is defined by the Rayleigh's equation, where R is the half-pitch of the tightest one-dimensional line-and-space pattern which can be resolved by an imaging system, and where λ is the light wavelength and NA is the numerical aperture.
-To improve resolution, we have three knobs at our disposal: decrease wavelength λ , increase numerical aperture NA, or shrink the k_1 factor.
+The manufacturing challenge using lithography has a critical measure known as the $k_1$ factor, which is defined by the Rayleigh's equation, where R is the half-pitch of the tightest one-dimensional line-and-space pattern which can be resolved by an imaging system, and where $\lambda$ is the light wavelength and NA is the numerical aperture.
+To improve resolution, we have three knobs at our disposal: decrease wavelength $\lambda$ , increase numerical aperture NA, or shrink the $k_1$ factor.
 The first two knobs involve expensive hardware improvement.
-During the 1990s-2000s, the wavelength of the imaging tools (called scanner) has progressed into the DUV regime, from λ =365nm to 248nm to 193nm, while the NA of a scanner has been getting larger, until it reached 1.35 with 193-immersion lithography at about 2005.
-Further shrink of wavelength met considerable technical and financial difficulties, and after many false hopes and delays, EUV lithography with wavelength at 13.5nm was introduced into HVM around 2017, but the NA was dropped to 0.33.
+During the 1990s-2000s, the wavelength of the imaging tools (called scanner) has progressed into the DUV regime, from $\lambda$ =365nm to 248nm to 193nm, while the NA of a scanner has been getting larger, until it reached 1.35 with 193-immersion lithography at about 2005.
+Further reductions in wavelength were met with considerable technical and financial difficulties.
+After many false hopes and delays, EUV lithography using light with a wavelength of 13.5nm was introduced into high volume manufacturing in 2017, but the at the cost of decreasing the NA to 0.33.
 Active work is ongoing to increase the NA to 0.55 in the high-NA EUV scanner.
+The third knob, the $k_1$ factor, has a theoretical limit of 0.25, but image contrast gets progressively worse as $k_1$ approaches this limit.
+Practical considerations limit $k_1$ to a higher value.
+As the $k_1$ factor was being reduced closer to its theoretical limit, more aggressive resolution-enhancement-techniques (RETs) are demanded.
+In addition, as the k1 factor was decreased, it became ever more important to be able to control the process window (PW) to tighter and tighter tolerances, as any deviation from the optimally tuned configuration of the system could quickly reduce yields.